eht4790/BlackLionTrader/README.md

 __Search Hub Section__

 1. Add Favorites Button functionality to items in ListBox
-2. Add "Loading Bar" when making POST request for searching
+2. Sortable Columns
-3. Sortable Columns
+3. Allow searching of a blank name to get all of a specified type

 __Item Page__
 A page with information of a single item